-Geometry (M83310)
+Geometry (M25320)

-2 semesters, 2 credits Recommended: Algebra I
+Recommended: Algebra I

 Geometry should provide students with experiences that help them understand geometric shapes and their properties.
 Deductive and inductive reasoning, investigative strategies in drawing conclusions, and an understanding of proof and logic will be used.
 Properties and relationships of lines, angles, planes, congruent and similar triangles, trigonometric ratios, polygons, and circles will be explored.